uunnxx/drafts/notes/MAIN.md

+# Notes

+- ActivityPub
+- Zero Trust Architecture
+    based on the principle of `never trust, always verify` as opposed to the traditional `trust, but verify`
 ## Unsorted notes

 - [The Choice We All Have, But Only a Few Apply It | Jordan Peterson](https://www.youtube.com/watch?v=dJyz6iK8VXE) (located at ~/Videos)